 We would advise against having sex unless you are with somebody you have real feelings for.
 But we also understand the reality of the student lifestyle, and for many people, having sex is as common an activity as having a drink with a friend or spending time watching a movie.
 But here’s the thing.
-Having a promiscuous lifestyle, no matter how fun it might be, can have damaging effects on your health.
+Having a promiscuous lifestyle, no matter how fun it might be, can have damaging effects on your health, should go for, say, a Chlamydia test and it comes back that you have tested positive for an STI.
 According to the Centre for Disease Control, nearly half of the STI’s diagnosed each year occur in people between the ages of 15-24.
 While some of them can be treated medically, others can have long-term consequences on your health.
 Of course, STI’s aren’t your only problem.
 Casual sex can also lead to unwanted pregnancies, and this can have further consequences for you, your sexual partner and your child.

 To reduce the chances of an STI or unwanted pregnancy, you should always practice safe sex.
 Ensure contraceptives are used, as well as dental dams when practicing oral sex.
 You should also get yourself tested for an STI regularly, as even if you’re not sleeping around with people other than your regular partner, you should still get tested in the event that they are not as faithful as you are.
 And you should also get vaccinated against HPV, as this will protect you from a range of cancers, as well as genital warts.
 But remember too, that you don’t have to agree to sex.
 If you are under any pressure from anybody to do something you don’t want to do, you are in your right to say no. Walk away if you have to, or seek help from student services or the police if you feel pressured into sexual activity.